State machine statuses

 During the standard ‘happy path’ flow of calling the Transaction Import Connector API, the status of the Transaction Import will change depending on the progress throughout the flow.

-The Transaction Import has been validated by ProviderAPI, and is ready to be confirmed.
-This is the final chance for a user to cancel, and delete their Transaction Import request.
+The transaction import has been validated by ProviderAPI, and is ready to be confirmed.
+This is the final chance for a user to cancel, and delete their transaction import request.
 The Transaction Import Connector will poll against PAPI every 10 seconds initially (then every 60 seconds once a poll attempt threshold has been hit).
 This is to check the status of the batch on PAPI.
+Depending on the review level selected at the start of the import, user input is required to verify whether to continue the import despite of warnings if any.

 - Delete the file from S3